SatisKia/clip/README_E.md

 vvar ret = clip.createImage( script/*Array*/, id, type, encoderOptions ); // Returns _CLIP_PROC_END upon normal completion
 ```

+The command :gworld must be included in `script` to be executed.

-ʻid` is the id of the img element
+`id` is the id of the img element

 `type` is a DOMString that indicates the image format.
 If not specified, the default format is "image/png"

-ʻencoderOptions` is the image quality of an image format that uses lossy compression, such as "image/jpeg" or "image/webp", indicated by a number between 0 and 1.
+`encoderOptions` is the image quality of an image format that uses lossy compression, such as "image/jpeg" or "image/webp", indicated by a number between 0 and 1.
 The default value is 0.92

+### Execute JavaScript code

+The following commands can be used in the script specified for the procLine, procScript, and createImage functions.

+:javascript ["str]|[val]...
+Execute the string as JavaScript code.

 ### Use the _EasyCanvas object